4 Best Free VPNs for PC: Safe for Windows 10 & 11 (2025)

 Most free VPNs for PC do more harm than good to your online security.
 Some secretly log and sell your data or simply don’t work as they claim.
 Your PC also faces daily risks from hackers and malware, not to mention Microsoft's own telemetry collection.
 A reliable free VPN can protect sensitive data and provide secure access to the internet from anywhere.

 Free Windows VPNs typically offer slow speeds, weak security, and limited data.
 Many lack support for streaming services, block torrenting completely, or don’t work with native Windows features.
 My team and I tested 70+ free VPNs on Windows 10 and 11 and listed options that actually work without compromising your security.
-While these VPNs are safe and perform well, they still may limit you in some of the other ways I mentioned above.
+While these VPNs are safe and perform well, they still have limited server networks and can slow you down.
+A better alternative is a paid, premium VPN that offers a risk-free trial period with its money-back guarantee.

 Best Free VPNs for Windows — Full Analysis (Updated 2025)